Mobius1729/freeCodeCamp/guide/english/git/git-log/index.md

 * the files that you modified
 * the location of the lines that you added or removed
 * the specific changes that you made
+* insertions are highlighted in green and deletes are highlighted in red

 ### View specified number of commits by author